marczellm/tkpf/readme.md

-`tkpf` is a library for Tkinter GUIs that aims to implement one-way or two-way databinding heavily influenced by WPF (Windows Presentation Foundation) and lightly by Angular 2+.
+`tkpf` is a library for building Tkinter GUIs in a paradigm influenced by WPF (Windows Presentation Foundation) and Angular.

+Main features are:

+- Declarative view hierarchy and layout in XML
+- One-way and two-way data binding
+- Componentization support

 # Tutorial
 ## The layout template